- Peregrine falcon (Falco peregrinus)

-The fastest dive by a bird is that of a peregrine falcon (Falco peregrinus), which has been estimated as reaching a terminal velocity of approximately 300 km/h (186 mph) when in a diving stoop.
-At this point the peregrine falcon is the fastest animal.
-In 2005, "Frightful", a peregrine falcon owned by Ken Franklin of Friday Harbor, Washington, USA, was clocked at 242 mph (389.46 km/h) while stooping (diving after prey) from nearly three miles in the air.
-"Frightful", then a six-year-old, 40.64-cm-long (16-in) bird weighing 997.9 grams (2.2 lb), had wings opening to a full 104.14 cm (41 in) span.
+During a series of dives in 1999, "Frightful", a peregrine falcon owned by aviator and falconer Ken Franklin of Friday Harbor, Washington, USA, was reportedly clocked at 242 mph (389.46 km/h) while stooping from c.
+3 miles (4.8 km) in the air, after being released from a Cessna 172 at 17,000 ft (5,182 m) above sea level.
+Frightful, then a six-year-old, 40.64-cm-long (16-in) bird weighing 997.9 grams (2.2 lb), had wings open to a full 104.14-cm (41-in) span.

 To measure Frightful's mid-dive speed, Franklin – working with mathematicians and engineers – used an innovative technique, fastening a 113.4-gram (4-oz) computer chip taken from a a skydiver’s Pro-Track recording altimeter/computer to Frightful’s tail feathers and measured how far she fell in a certain time interval.
 Altimeters were also attached to Franklin and a cameraman, who skydived with Frightful during the dives, as well as the lure released to simulate prey for Frightful to chase.
 The data from all four devices were compared after the dives.